How I Came to Unintentionally Own the Bike of the Year 2020

 How it looks

 We’ll start here because Moots has a well-earned reputation for building beautiful frames.
 The base finish uses two different kinds of bead blasting and the way it diffuses light gives it this kind of otherworldly glow.
 I’ve come to think of it as a giant, high-performance piece of industrial jewelry.
 I’ve been pretty committed to the sport of cycling so why not put a ring on it?

 How it rides

 So I’m not a car guy but I’m going to use a car story to describe my transition from my Merlin Works CR to the new Moots Vamoots RSL Disc.
 I haven’t had access to drive any exotic cars so you’ll have to forgive me if its a bit low-brow.

 Some years back I took a trip to Seattle and rented a Volkswagen GTI and took it out on the winding roads north of town.
 It was lively to the point of frisky.
 It jumped off the line and attacked the turns.
-With a little practice and experience, you could tame it but now and again you’d find yourself in a position where you could feel like you were getting into sketchy territory.
+With a little practice I was able to tame it but now and again I found myself in a position where I could feel like I was getting into sketchy territory.
 It was a blast, if not slightly dangerous.

 Fast forward to another car rental in which an overbooked lot scored me a free BMW 5 Series upgrade.
-This car was just as capable as the GTI, if not a little more so–you just didn’t feel it as much.
-Acceleration is smooth and I was surprised on more than one occasion to see the speed readout after pushing hard out of a short acceleration lane.
+This car was just as capable as the GTI, if not a little more so–but I just didn’t feel it as much.
+Acceleration was smooth and I was surprised on more than one occasion to see the speed readout after pushing hard out of a short acceleration lane.
 The car was planted and stable and never felt rough or like it was going to lose control.

 The Merlin was the GTI and the Moots is the 5 series.
 That the two bikes have such different characteristics despite the same geometry, build kit, and material is very interesting.
 The Moots is definitely the Merlin’s older, more experienced brother.